hackerati/machine-learning-tutorial/intro.md

 However, as the size of the table gets very large, the time it takes to load the whole table and process each row becomes exceedingly long.

-Instead of storing the table and processing it on one machine, we can use the Hadoop File System (HDFS), which stores files in many blocks across many machines.
+Instead of storing the table and processing it on one machine, we can use the Hadoop Distributed File System (HDFS), which stores files in many blocks across many machines.
 These small blocks can be loaded quickly, and procesed in parallel on the nodes in the cluster.

 For our task, we are reducing rows to one value, and performing one of the main functions performed on Hadoop (__reduce__).
 Another typical operation is __map__, which takes a row, and transforms each value in the row, producing a new row.